core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Validation of Responses # {#chap-sec-group-caching-validation}

 When directly interacting with the servers in the CoAP group to refresh its cache entries, the proxy cannot rely on response revalidation anymore.
-In fact, responses protected with Group OSCORE never have an outer code 2.03 (Valid).
+In fact, responses protected with Group OSCORE cannot have 2.03 (Valid) as Outer Code.
 Response revalidation remains possible end-to-end between the client and the servers in the group, by means of the inner ETag or Multi-ETag option.

-Finally, it is still possible for a client to revalidate responses to a group request from an aggregated cache entry at the proxy, by using the outer Group-ETag option as defined in {{sec-proxy-caching-valid}}.
+Finally, it is not possible for a client to revalidate responses to a group request from an aggregated cache entry at the proxy, by using the outer Group-ETag option as defined in {{sec-proxy-caching-valid}}.
+In fact, that would require the proxy to reply with an unprotected 2.03 (Valid) response.
+However, success responses have to be protected with Group OSCORE, and more generally cannot have 2.03 (Valid) as Outer Code.

 # Security Considerations # {#chap-security-considerations}